yiruiwang091/COLX_523_Projects/documentation/project_proposal.md

 Target ~1000 annotated instances (attribute-sentiment spans).
 We will design sampling so that:

-- each instance is annotated by at least two annotators,
+- each instance is annotated by at least two annotators;
-- annotators each label ~500 spans,
+- annotators each label ~500 spans;
-- we include a mix of product types to avoid overfitting to a single product.
+- we include a mix of product types to avoid overfitting to a single product

 ## 6) Corpus storage & Browser interface